LearningRegistry/LearningRegistry/docs/spec/Access_Services/index.rst

 Appropriate values for the service_data elements SHALL be provided.
 The descriptive values (service_name, service_description) MAY be changed from what is specified herein.

-*NB*: A copy of the schema is currently available at: `http <http://www.google.com/url?q=http%3A%2F%2Fwww.learningregistry.org%2Fdocuments%2Fdownloads%2FOAI-PMH-LR.xsd&sa=D&sntz=1&usg=AFQjCNEly8-adKyMHzsoj7abs6R8KKQgKA>`_://`www <http://www.google.com/url?q=http%3A%2F%2Fwww.learningregistry.org%2Fdocuments%2Fdownloads%2FOAI-PMH-LR.xsd&sa=D&sntz=1&usg=AFQjCNEly8-adKyMHzsoj7abs6R8KKQgKA>`_.`learningregistry <http://www.google.com/url?q=http%3A%2F%2Fwww.learningregistry.org%2Fdocuments%2Fdownloads%2FOAI-PMH-LR.xsd&sa=D&sntz=1&usg=AFQjCNEly8-adKyMHzsoj7abs6R8KKQgKA>`_.`org <http://www.google.com/url?q=http%3A%2F%2Fwww.learningregistry.org%2Fdocuments%2Fdownloads%2FOAI-PMH-LR.xsd&sa=D&sntz=1&usg=AFQjCNEly8-adKyMHzsoj7abs6R8KKQgKA>`_/`documents <http://www.google.com/url?q=http%3A%2F%2Fwww.learningregistry.org%2Fdocuments%2Fdownloads%2FOAI-PMH-LR.xsd&sa=D&sntz=1&usg=AFQjCNEly8-adKyMHzsoj7abs6R8KKQgKA>`_/`downloads <http://www.google.com/url?q=http%3A%2F%2Fwww.learningregistry.org%2Fdocuments%2Fdownloads%2FOAI-PMH-LR.xsd&sa=D&sntz=1&usg=AFQjCNEly8-adKyMHzsoj7abs6R8KKQgKA>`_/`OAI <http://www.google.com/url?q=http%3A%2F%2Fwww.learningregistry.org%2Fdocuments%2Fdownloads%2FOAI-PMH-LR.xsd&sa=D&sntz=1&usg=AFQjCNEly8-adKyMHzsoj7abs6R8KKQgKA>`_-`PMH <http://www.google.com/url?q=http%3A%2F%2Fwww.learningregistry.org%2Fdocuments%2Fdownloads%2FOAI-PMH-LR.xsd&sa=D&sntz=1&usg=AFQjCNEly8-adKyMHzsoj7abs6R8KKQgKA>`_-`LR <http://www.google.com/url?q=http%3A%2F%2Fwww.learningregistry.org%2Fdocuments%2Fdownloads%2FOAI-PMH-LR.xsd&sa=D&sntz=1&usg=AFQjCNEly8-adKyMHzsoj7abs6R8KKQgKA>`_.`xsd <http://www.google.com/url?q=http%3A%2F%2Fwww.learningregistry.org%2Fdocuments%2Fdownloads%2FOAI-PMH-LR.xsd&sa=D&sntz=1&usg=AFQjCNEly8-adKyMHzsoj7abs6R8KKQgKA>`_

-There is no guarantee of persistence of this copy of the XSD.
+*NB*: A copy of the schema is currently available at: http://www.learningregistry.org/documents/downloads/OAI-PMH-LR.xsd There is no guarantee of persistence of this copy of the XSD.
 A deployed service instance SHOULD use an existing copy of the XSD or maintain a private copy of the XSD according to the node’s data persistence policies.